Vetting the Access Before You Build the Lifestyle: The Open-Water Logic and Long-Range Realities Beyond the Scope of Traditional Residential Agents

 So, we made the easy decision to push further.
 We decided to extend our escape radius, setting our sights south toward Elliott Key and the Upper Keys.

-With boating becoming the anchor of our family lifestyle, we knew it was time to experience more: Biscayne National Park, Florida Bay, and the spectacular reefs of Key Largo and Islamorada.
+With boating becoming the anchor of our family lifestyle, we knew it was time to experience more: Biscayne National Park, Florida Bay, and the spectacular coral reefs of Key Largo and Islamorada.

 It is "hard work," and it is always worth it.